Oh, do I love lists of everything!

 64. Just learn the KonMari already!

 I know I’ve mentioned this in the beginning…

 But learning KonMari was one of the best things I have done in my life and I am recommending this to you guys again.

 I used to struggle so much in my small apartment.

 I never had enough space for my stuff but I didn’t have enough space to buy new furniture or organizers either.

 KonMari Method helped me to radically declutter, tidy up and keep only the things that are giving me joy.

-Suddenly I had enough space for everything because I didn’t need so many things anymore.
+Suddenly, I had enough space for everything because I realized that I truly didn’t need so many things in the first place.

 You can imagine how much happier I am now!

 If you want to learn how to get organized from a real organizational genius, definitely at least watch Marie Kondo’s show on Netflix – it’s fun and can help you immensely.